huangyingting/llm-inference/README.md

   Normal   Pulling                 4s                     kubelet                  Pulling image "ghcr.io/huangyingting/llm-inference-vllm:main"
 ```

-We can also trigger node eviction by issuing the following command, this will simulate a node eviction and trigger the cluster autoscaler to scale up the node pool:
+We can simulate a node eviction to trigger scaling by the cluster autoscaler.
+This is done by running the following command, which will evict a node and cause the autoscaler to scale up the node pool:
 ```shell
 az vmss simulate-eviction --resource-group MC_$RESOURCE_GROUP_NAME_$CLUSTER_NAME_$REGION --name $NODE_POOL --instance-id 0
 ```

 ### Test LLM inference
 The deployment comes with a default model `facebook/opt-125m` and an OpenAI API compatiable endpoint.
-You can test the inference service by running the following command:
+We can test the inference service by running the following command:

 ```shell
 # port forwarding to the service